fjvallarino/monomer/tasks.md

   - Remove Default req from NumericField.
 Add handling of up/down arrows
   - Test drag outside window, release button, come back in
   - Add option to avoid adding styles (Container)
+  - Return widgetInfo instead of just path in widgetFindByPoint

 - Pending
   - Add header in all files, indicating license and documenting what the module does